Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Dolphins stats and trends

-- In Miami's 12 games this season, it has seven wins against the spread.

-- Miami's games this year have gone over the total in five out of 12 opportunities (41.7%).
+- Miami's games this year have hit the over on five of 12 set point totals (41.7%).

 - When Miami records more than 23.0 points, it is 4-0 against the spread and 2-2 overall.